asifhameed8/Employee-Management-System/README.md

 - NUnit
 - Moq
 - NLog (Log manager)
-- Pagination apply on server side
+- Pagination applied on server side

-EntityFrameworkCore InMemory used to store Records.
+EntityFrameworkCore InMemory used to store the records.

 NOTE: App is deployed on https://emunit.azurewebsites.net/